 - Installation of five fire pit tables and redesigned landscape in Pop’s Courtyard

 Expanded & Modernized Restrooms

 Full Commercial Kitchen remodel

-Pop’s Tiki Bar and Bou-Tiki opens in 2019
+Pop’s Tiki Bar and Bou-Tiki opened in January, 2019

 Pop’s Sunset Grill is a one-of-a-kind destination and we intend to sustain the unique character for the foreseeable future.
 Year after year, tens of thousands of guests arrive at Pop's for a taste of Old Florida while enjoying the beautiful Intracoastal Waterway, the fabulous natural wildlife and the scenic view of watercraft gliding by.